List of free resources on marketing and navigating the music industry

 Bree Nobel is based in California and helps female musicians master the music industry.
 She hosts the Female Entrepreneur Musician Podcast and has a blog that draws on her experience as a musician and entrepreneur.
 She has also created online courses and a mentoring community exclusively for female musicians.

 Data Transmission was founded by Grahame Farmer and is based in the UK.
 Their website offers resources specifically for DJs and dance music.
 They have podcasts, training courses and an internet radio show.
-Grahame hosts the Boost Podcast offering tips, advice and interviews for DJ’s and producers and has 2 channels on YouTube for music.
+Grahame hosts videos offering tips, advice and interviews for DJ’s and producers and has channels on YouTube and a Twitch channel broadcasting live with music, A&R sessions and tips for DJs and producers.
+To find out about Competitions, A&R Sessions & be part of a community of DJ’s & Producers, you can join his Boost Discord here

 Damien Keyes, based in the UK, is a musician and educator.
 He set up BIMM ((The Brighton Institute of Modern Music).
 He has a series of YouTube videos on the music Industry, has written a couple of books and also runs the DK Music Business Academy.